DaveHawkins/piteresting/README.md

 This is the pinteresting sample application for
 [*One Month Rails*] [http://onemonthrails.com]

 This is me just adding stuff to this line.
-Let's see how it works.== README
+Let's see how it works. == README

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version